innocodive/lets-learn-es2015/lesson2.md

 > A metaproperty is a property of a non-object that provides additional information related to its target (such as new).

 <strong>Why do we need that metaproperty?</strong>
 Functions have 2 internal methods: [[Call]] and [[Construct]] internal methods.
-What is inside the Function (Function body) is gets executed by one of these internal methods.
+What is inside the Function (Function body) gets executed by one of these internal methods.
 If [[Call]] method is called, it just executes the Function body.
 If [[Construct]] method is called, it creates a new object and sets `this` to the new target and executes the Function body.
 Now, if we want to find out how our Function is called, the commonly used method is using `instanceof` operator.
 When we call a Function using `new` operator, Javascript Engine calls [[Construct]] internal function method to create a new object, set `this` to the calling object and execute the Function.
 If we don't use `new` operator when we call a Function, then [[Call]] method executes the Function body but we don't have a new target object.
 Have a look at the examples below:

 ```javascript